thlorenz/learnuv/slides.md

 # The End

-Now and have fun with the workshop.
+Now go and have fun with the workshop.

 You might wanna build and run the `interactive_horse_race` just to get yourself motivated ;)